9dots/9dots.io-pages/OitvRVo.md

 published: true
 type: lesson
 title: Brainstorming
-blurb: Students will brainstorm ideas for their movies and learn how to organize those ideas by creating a storyboard
+blurb: Students brainstorm ideas for their movies and learn how to organize those ideas by creating a storyboard.
 org: 9dots
-objective: "By the end of the lesson, students will be able to use a storyboard to organize their ideas, brainstorm an idea for their movie, and complete a written story."
+objective:
+  - Use a storyboard to organize their ideas
+  - Brainstorm an idea for their movie
+  - Complete a written story
 id: "9dots-OitvRVo"
 attachments:
   - path: "http://uploads.9dots.io/OitzL87.pdf"